ucc23/ucc/_clusters/theia222.md

 UTI_C_lit: 0.25
 UTI_C_dup: 0.29
 UTI_summary: |
-    Theia 222 is a relatively close, moderately populated, dense object of intermediate C3 quality.
+    <b>Theia 222</b> is a moderately populated, dense object of intermediate C3 quality.
+It is located at a very close distance from the Sun, near the mid-plane.
 It was recently reported in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is possibly a duplicated object, which shares a significant percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 60.4